 You can also skim through my full reviews on all the canister models that I’ve listed here.

 Since there’s nothing on HOB filters there I would like to give you a quick recommendation here:

 With HOBs you aim at having your water turned at least 10 times per hour.
 With canisters you want that to be 6 to 8 times, depending on your livestock.
 When picking your filter consider these:

 - Carnivorous fish make a lot more mess

 - Goldfish are the equivalent of pigs in the fishkeeping world

-- Long-finned fish such as Bettas can get exhausted from swimming in a stronger filter current
+- Long-finned fish species such as the Betta fish can get exhausted from swimming in a stronger filter current

 - If you plan to intentionally overstock your tank, go for the highest water turnover possible

 - Fry (baby fish) may get sucked in a stronger filter, so have a separate tank for those prepared

 - Stages of filtration and the space for filter media